eCarroll Remote Instruction

 Remote Instruction and Support Topics

-eCarroll Remote Technology Instruction brings technology training directly to blind and visually impaired individuals in the comfort of any location, whether it be in the home, workplace, or school setting.
+eCarroll Remote Instruction brings training directly to blind and visually impaired individuals in the comfort of any location, whether it be in the home, workplace, or school setting.
 We use Zoom Meeting, an easy-to-use and accessible video and web conferencing software accessed by a link in an email, to offer individualized instruction in a wide range of areas.
-All remote trainees will need a computer with Windows 10 and a built-in microphone, internet access, recent versions of JAWS (JAWS 18 and newer) or NVDA and Microsoft 2016 or Office 365 for those topics.
+All remote trainees will need a Windows PC with a built-in microphone, internet access, recent versions of JAWS or NVDA and Microsoft Office 365 for those topics.
 Users should have at least beginner-level JAWS skills.
 If you do not already have a Zoom account, instructors will help you create an account and install the program on your computer.
-During the ongoing pandemic, our technology training staff has gained significant experience in conducting remote training.
-One of our staff members, Heather Thomas, has even recently written a book on the topic, entitled “Getting Started with Zoom Meetings: A Guide for JAWS, NVDA, and iPhone VoiceOver Users.”

-Remote training courses range from several hours to several days.
-A sampling of short courses appears below:
+eCarroll remote training courses range from several hours to several days.

 Short Courses (3 hours)